acm-uiuc/til/_til/vim/build-and-install-a-go-program.md

+---
-# Build And Install A Go Program
+title: Build And Install A Go Program
+category: vim
+---

 With the [`vim-go`](https://github.com/fatih/vim-go) plugin, Vim gets all kinds of support for working with a Go project.
 Generally, with a Go